 When I started to share about my past and surviving childhood sexual abuse and partner rape I wasn’t expecting the outpouring of love and support.
 I certainly wasn’t expecting the “thank you” I received from many who also have PTSD, are going through depression, and have anxiety.
 It felt great to not be alone but then I was a little sad too that SO MANY people are suffering and suffering by themselves, not telling anyone.

 Let me tell you what I thought might happen which freaked me out a little and made me reluctant to post the vids.
 I thought the trolls were going to come out.
 I was waiting to be further verbally abused by the many people who have taken time out of their day to write me hateful emails.
 Thankfully, that’s not what happened.
 In fact because of the outpouring of support and love I now feel like I have a shield around my heart.
-That shield was built by strangers.
-It was built by people I’ve never met in person and many that I have met in person that I’ve kept at arms length.
+That shield was built by my loved ones and supportive strangers I hope to become friends with.

 So I want to thank everyone for being awesome instead of ass holes.
 Through that support that I received my faith in humanity’s restored a little.
 Through that support I started this blog.
 I feel that sharing what has happened to me and how I’m handling it can make an impact on someone else’s life.
 It would’ve made a huge impact on my life if I had seen someone just lay it all out there and be themselves no matter how crazy they felt.
 I think it would’ve helped me to realize that I’m not crazy.